sankait36/CSSforJSChallenge02/README.md

 <img alt="Screen recording, showing a mobile variant of the application" src="./docs/mobile-variant.gif" style="max-width: 100%" />

 **NOTE:** This is a challenging stretch goal!
-It may require some CSS features we haven't covered yet.
-This is meant as an extra challenge for advanced students.
+This is meant as an extra challenge for advanced level.
 Feel free to skip it!

-## Submissions

-**Workshops are submitted through the course platform.** Commit your changes, push them to your fork, and submit the link by clicking the "Complete lesson" button on the workshop page.

-If you're not comfortable with Git, you can upload a `.zip` file using Dropbox or Google Drive, and paste a link to the public file instead.